Isn’t it the worst?

 - Plan for yourself some writing-free days/nights, for the bad days you simply can’t shake off and focus on your novel.

-- Set Realistic Writing Goals based on your writing rhythm, on your day-job obligations and the shebang mentioned above.
+- Now, write down Realistic Writing Goals based on writing rhythm, on day-job obligations and all the shebang mentioned above.

 As for my own writing goals for 2020, here they are!